FORT CARSON WOOD COLLECTION PROGRAM

 - You must complete a one-time Registration on iSportsman, which means you will set up your personal account.
 If you have not done this yet go to “Account Register & Log In Site" at the top of the page and select "Register" from the drop down.
 After you create your account, henceforth, you will select “Login” from the dropdown to access your account.
 Please see the home page for further information about registering and accounts on iSportsman.

-- You must access your account to buy permits, take the downrange safety brief, get a downrange pass, to change or update your personal information, and to see your history and other relevant information.
+- You must access your account to buy permits, take the downrange safety brief and/or wood splitter training video, get a downrange pass, to change or update your personal information, and to see your history and other relevant information.